dustinpfister/blog_posts/_posts/js-nan.md

 ## 4 - Writing an isNaN method

-When going vanilla js style with a project, a method that tests for NaN might need to be part of your micro frame work.
+When going vanilla js style with a project, a method that tests for NaN might need to be part of a custom micro frame work, or [utilities library of sorts](/2021/08/06/js-javascript-example-utils/).
 Making a method to do this is not so hard, one way is to just return false if any type other than a Number is given, then convert to a String and test against the String 'NaN'.
 In the off chance that the string 'NaN' is given then it will return false because the type is is a String, and thus will not get to the part where we are converting the string value to a string.
 So in this section I will be going over some user space examples of testing for NaN, that mainly take this kind of approach.

 ### 4.1 - The example from the basic section